litchicoding/webserv/documentation.md

 - 4. Sending th HTTP Request
 	- send a GET request to fetch HTML Document from server, according to the HTTP request
 	- HTTP request contains many important data in headers like the user-agent, describes which browser is being used.
 Or can contains Cookies, website data stored on our local machine.
+	- caching is re-susing data that was previously dowloaded
+- 5. The server recieves the request
+	- the server uses its data base, call API or uses scripts to customize a response to the request.
+- 6. Backend Processing (optional)
+- 7. Generating the response
+	- Prepares a HTTP response (status code, mesasge, headers with content, the body contains the html page)
+- 8. Sending the HTTP Response
+	- Responses goes through routers to the machine
+- 9. Receiving the response
+	- Load the web page nad all the data associated (content, cookies, policies...) because the data arrives in packets... and the browser renders  the page and displays it
+- 10. HTML Parsing
+	- DOM = document object model.
+- 11. and so on with the engine details

 ### Ressources en brol
 * [https://www.youtube.com/watch?v=9J1nJOivdyw](https://www.youtube.com/watch?v=9J1nJOivdyw)